pydata/xarray/doc/user-guide/data-structures.rst

     ds1 = xr.Dataset({"foo": "orange"})
     dt = xr.DataTree(name="root", dataset=ds1)
     dt

+We can set the dataset of the DataTree object.

+.. ipython:: python

+    ds2 = xr.Dataset({"foo": "apple"})
+    dt.dataset = ds2
+    dt
+    # reset the dataset
+    dt.dataset = ds1

 At this point we have created a single node datatree with no parent and no children.